 In the certificate program "German Matters – Five Steps Towards Proficiency" master's students of Informatics, Physics und Mathematics can reach level B1 in only three semesters.

-For students of the programs Master of Science in Communications Engineering and Power Engineering, the departments reserve a 100 places in our German courses on level A (in winter semester: A1.1 and A2.1, in summer semester: A1.2 und A2.2).
-These courses are labelled with „MSCE/PE“ in our program overview.
+For students of the programs Master of Science in Communications Engineering, Power Engineering and Neuroengineering, the departments reserve a 100 places in our German courses on level A. These courses are labelled with „MSCE/PE/NE“ in TUMonline.

 The workshop workshop "Fit for Studying in Germany" (in English) covers all questions surrounding studying at a German university from an intercultural perspective.

 With our workshops on successful job applications (B1.2 and above) you can prepare for your professional career in Germany.

-In addition to our courses during the semester, you can use the semester break to learn German intensively: Each spring we offer the block courses A1.1 and A1.2 consecutively.
+In addition to our courses during the semester, you can use the semester break to learn German intensively: Each spring we offer the intensive courses A1.1 and A1.2 consecutively.

 Head of German as a Foreign Language Program